 visors against high temperatures.

-A fire engine has to carry firefighters and equipment to burning buildings.
+A fire truck (sometimes called a fire engine) has to carry firefighters and equipment to burning buildings.
 It also has to pump large volumes of water, sometimes over long distances, to extinguish the flames.
-Typical fire engines carry about 1900 liters (500 gallons) of water and draw bigger supplies from hydrants (like giant faucets positioned on streets—described more fully below) near the scene.
+Typical fire trucks carry about 1900 liters (500 gallons) of water and draw bigger supplies from hydrants (like giant faucets positioned on streets—described more fully below) near the scene.
 They also carry assorted portable extinguishers for tackling smaller or more unusual fires.

 Photo: Left: A closeup of the pump inside an airport fire truck.
 You can connect several different hoses at once and each one has separate controls.
 There are stopcocks to turn the water on and off and dials to tell you the water pressure.
 Note the thick, insulated rubber boots the firefighter is wearing to to protect against heat, cold, and resist oils, chemicals, and salt.
 They also have steel toecaps to protect against impacts.
 Photo by Rebecca Layman courtesy of US Air Force and Defense Imagery.

-Photo: Right: Fire engines as they used to be.
-This is a horse-drawn fire-engine cart dating from 1880.
+Photo: Right: Fire trucks as they used to be.
+This is a horse-drawn fire cart dating from 1880.
 Note the primitive, bucket-style fire extinguisher pump on the left.
 It's currently an exhibit at

 the National Trust's Lanhydrock country house in Cornwall,